Kelvin Hall

 Make A Donation Online

-Kelvin Hall is a multi-purpose venue and is also home to collections from National Library of Scotland and The Hunterian, as well as a Glasgow Club sport facility.
-Find out more from the Kelvin Hall website at the link opposite.
+Kelvin Hall is a unique partnership between Glasgow Life, the University of Glasgow and the National Library of Scotland.
+It is a multi-purpose venue and home to collections from National Library of Scotland and The Hunterian, as well as a Glasgow Club sport facility.

 Monday 6:00am - 10:00pm